A Statistical-Modelling Approach to Feedforward Neural Network Model Selection: Simulation Studies

 \subsection{Simulation 1: Model Selection Approach}

 This simulation study aims to justify the approach of the proposed model selection procedure, i.e., a hidden-node phase, followed by an input-node phase, followed by a fine-tuning phase; here, we label this approach as H-I-F. Some other possibilities would be: to start with the input-node phase (I-H-F), to stop the procedure without fine tuning (either H-I or I-H), or to only carry out fine-tuning from the beginning (F).
+Descriptions of the considered model selection approaches are as follows (the proposed approach is highlighted in bold; round brackets indicate the reordering of the steps in Algorithm 4 required to achieve the approach): \begin{itemize} \item H-I: Hidden-node selection phase, followed by input-node selection phase (Step 1 $\rightarrow$ Step 2). \item I-H: Input-node selection phase, followed by hidden-node selection phase (Step 2 $\rightarrow$ Step 1). \item \textbf{H-I-F}: \textbf{Hidden-node selection phase, followed by input-node selection phase, and then a fine-tuning phase (Step 1 $\rightarrow$ Step 2 $\rightarrow$ Step 3).} \item I-H-F: Input-node selection phase, followed by hidden-node selection phase, and then a fine-tuning phase (Step 2 $\rightarrow$ Step 1 $\rightarrow$ Step 3). \item F: Fine-tuning phase only (Step 3). \end{itemize}

 The objective function used for model selection is BIC, and each approach has $n_\text{init} = 5$ initial vectors for the optimisation procedure.
-(The choice of objective function and the effect of $n_\text{init}$ are investigated in Sections \ref{sec: sim2} and \ref{sec: sim3}, respectively.)
+(The choice of objective function and the effect of $n_\text{init}$ are investigated in Section \ref{sec: sim2} and Appendix \ref{app: sim4}, respectively.)
 The results of the simulation study are shown in Table~\ref{tab: approaches}.

-Comparing the methods without the fine-tuning stage, H-I has a greater probability of recovering the true model versus I-H for all sample sizes.
-However, when looking at layerwise selection, the probability of selecting the correct structure is increased when that layer is selected in the second phase, e.g., hidden-node selection is best when it comes second.
-This suggests a relationship between the structure of the input and hidden layers (the probability of correctly selecting the structure of one layer increases when the other layer is more correctly specified).
-Therefore, H-I is likely better than I-H due to input-node selection being a more difficult task than hidden-node selection (determining the optimal \emph{set} of input nodes versus the optimal \emph{number} of hidden nodes), and, hence, it is favourable to perform it after hidden-node selection (given the number of hidden nodes is not substantially larger than the number of input nodes).
+Boxplots for TNR for the inputs and $q$ for all approaches are displayed in Figure \ref{fig: sim1_boxplot_C} and Figure \ref{fig: sim1_boxplot_q}, respectively.
+The true-positive rate is not shown as it is one for all methods.

+Looking at the the model selection metrics, it is clear that the proposed H-I-F approach performs well, both in terms of selecting the correct set of input nodes and selecting the correct number of hidden nodes.
+Furthermore, the TNR is high, the FDR is low, and, as expected, we see that performance improves across all metrics with increasing sample size.
+From the results in Table \ref{tab: approaches}, and from Figures \ref{fig: sim1_boxplot_C} and \ref{fig: sim1_boxplot_q}, it is clear that the H-I-F approach performs best at recovering the true model structure.